SummerrrQ/TMAL/README.md

 ## Acknowledgements

 This code is based on [CLIP-FSAR](https://github.com/alibaba-mmai-research/CLIP-FSAR), [ST-Adapter](https://github.com/linziyi96/st-adapter) codebase, which  provids with innovative ideas in comprehensive video understanding for video classification and temporal modeling.
-Some flow data processing code comes from [Flownet2.0](https://github.com/NVIDIA/flownet2-pytorch) .Thanks for their awesome works!
+Some flow data processing code comes from [Flownet2.0](https://github.com/NVIDIA/flownet2-pytorch).
+Thanks for their awesome works!